curv3d/curv/ideas/Value_Encoding.md

 Eg, `[for(c=str)c]` should return `str`, but doesn't.
 How important is it to support the writing of generic algorithms over lists and strings that don't depend on performing a type check and using conditional logic?
 Not too important.
-String processing is not important in TeaCAD.
+String processing is not important in Curv.

 `str@i` is O(N) unfortunately.
 So is `len(str)` unless the # of characters is stored.